Contact-Dixit/SP-500-ESG-Risk-Analysis/README.md

 ## 📬 Contact

-Feel free to connect on **LinkedIn: www.linkedin.com/in/dixitpatel-senioranalyst** or reach out if you’d like to collaborate on data analytics or BI projects!
+Feel free to connect on **www.linkedin.com/in/dixitpatel-senioranalyst** or reach out if you’d like to collaborate on data analytics or BI projects!